kwaldenphd/football-structured-data/eda.md

 - [GitHub, `.zip`](https://drive.google.com/file/d/1zex8zotq6TpLtzcDukl0NtH8oxaswBqR/view?usp=sharing)
 - [RStudio Cloud](https://rstudio.cloud/project/2977118)

-## EDA Discussion and Reflection Questions:
+### RStudio Discussion/Reflection Questions

-Experiment with other data fields and calculations to generate different types of visualizations.
-You can add new worksheets or duplicate an existing worksheet to build multiple visualizations.
+- How does working in RStudio shape your understanding of the data?

-What types of visualizations were you able to generate in Tableau?
-How were those visualizations similar or different than what you generated in Excel?
+- What types of visualizations (or aggregations) were you able to generate?

-How could those visualizations shape or impact your understanding of the data?
-Did you generate any visualizations that were confusing or misleading?
-Alternatively, did you generate any visualizations that were unexpected or illuminating?</blockquote>
+- How could those visualizations shape or impact your understanding of the data?

-- How is the data in Tableau presented or organized differently than the same information in Excel?
+- What additional questions do you have about this data (or these datasets)?
+Where would you go next with exploring this dataset using some of the analysis or visualization tools/approaches?
-- What similarities or differences do you notice between the two user interfaces for building data visualizations?
+- Other comments/questions/observations